pivotal-energy-solutions/django-datatable-view/README.md

 The [``make_xeditable()``](#make_xeditable) helper function can be used as a column callback.
 It can accept various options for customization, or given directly for default behavior.

+Note that the following strategy officially supports only fields found directly on the originating queryset model.

-In order for the ajax updates to work, you will need to either supply a custom ``url`` paramater to the helper function which will fulfill the ajax requirements, or you can just change the parent class of your view from ``DatatableView`` to ``XEditableDatatableView``.
+In order for the xedtiable Javascript to succesfully POST ajax updates for client-side changes, you will need to either supply a custom ``url`` paramater to the helper function which will fulfill the ajax requirements, or you can just change the parent class of your view from ``DatatableView`` to ``XEditableDatatableView``.

 For example, you can pick and choose which columns receive the special x-editable treatment by simply providing the helper as a callback for that column: